 (b) The PRESIDENT-ELECT shall be elected annually for a term of one year beginning January 1 following the annual election.

-(d) The TREASURER shall be elected every third year for a term of three years beginning January 1 following his/her election.
+(e) The TREASURER shall be elected every third year for a term of three years beginning January 1 following his/her election.
+An elected TREASURER who is serving a full term shall be eligible for re-election to no more than one additional term as TREASURER.
 An elected TREASURER who has been elected to an unexpired term as provided in Section 3 shall be eligible for re-election to no more than two additional terms.

 All officers and directors shall be Fellows, Senior Members or 4-year Members of the Institute.
 The President (in those instances required under Section 1(a)), President-Elect, Secretary, Treasurer, and the directors shall be elected by the Fellows, Senior Members, and Members.

-(a) The Board of Directors shall appoint a Nominating Committee, composed of at least 5 Fellows, Senior Members, or Members, which shall draw up, no later than 35 weeks prior to the Annual Meeting, an election ballot containing the names of at least 2 nominees for President (when required by Section 1(a)), President-Elect, Secretary (when required by Section 1(c)), Treasurer (when required by Section 1(d)), and for each directorship to be filled, all of whom have agreed to serve if elected.
-The Nominating Committee shall include on the election ballot the name of any qualified Fellow, Senior Member, or 4-year Member whose nomination for President-Elect, Secretary, Treasurer, or Director (but not President) is supported in writing by 100 or more Fellows, Senior Members, or Members, filed with the Office of the Secretary not later than 25 weeks prior to the Annual Meeting, and who has agreed to serve.
+(a) The Board of Directors shall appoint a Nominating Committee.
+The Nominating Committee shall include on the election ballot the name of any qualified Fellow, Senior Member, or 4-year Member whose nomination for President-Elect, Secretary, Treasurer, or Director (but not President) is supported in writing by 2% of the voting membership.
 Nominees for President, President-Elect, Secretary, and Treasurer must have served as officers or directors.

 Vacancies occurring in any office or among elected directors shall be filled by vote of the Board of Directors for any unexpired portion of the calendar year.
-The Board of Directors shall continue to fill any such vacancy until a successor can be chosen by regular nomination and elected as provided in Section 2.
+The Board of Directors shall continue to fill any such vacancy until a successor can be chosen by regular nomination and elected.

 Article VI: Board of Directors

-The officers, elected directors, and the most recent living Past President, as the directors of the Institute, constituting the BOARD OF DIRECTORS, shall have supervision and care of all property of the Institute and shall transact all business of the Institute for it and on its behalf.
+The officers and elected directors, as the directors of the Institute, constituting the BOARD OF DIRECTORS, shall have supervision and care of all property of the Institute and shall transact all business of the Institute for it and on its behalf.
 The Board of Directors, unless the Constitution and Bylaws provide otherwise, may delegate authority as it deems desirable.

-The Board of Directors shall employ an Executive Director and may provide him/her with assistants and equipment.
+The Board of Directors shall employ an Executive Director.
 The Executive Director shall perform such duties as the Board of Directors may direct and shall render regular reports to the Board of all his/her activities.

 In the event of vacancy in the office of Executive Director, the Executive Committee shall appoint an Acting Executive Director to serve until such time as the Board of Directors has filled the Office of Executive Director.